ryanorz/srun/README.md

 # srun
 This is a service for generating a sandbox to execute commands.
+Give you a security environment to execute your command and service.

 ## Features

+* Small, fast and utilizing system resource little.
 * Using CGroups to restrict memory use.
 * Using namespaces to restrict network use.
 * Set command chroot.